Skipping Girl Vinegar: 2010–2013: Keep Calm Carry the Monkey

 March 2010 saw the release of the band's first single, "One Long Week", which heralded a harder and more dynamic sound.
 New member, violinist and keyboard player Kelly Lane was brought into the band in early 2010.

 Skipping Girl Vinegar opened the Splendour in the Grass festival, before releasing the singles "Wasted", "Chase the Sun", and "You Can", all taken from third album "Keep Calm Carry The Monkey".

 Following a tour with Irish band Ash, the single "Making Our Way" was released to radio in mid 2013.

 2015: The Great Wave

-2013 single "Making Our Way" was taken from the band's most recent album The Great Wave, released in May 2015.
+Their 2013 single "Making Our Way" was taken from the band's most recent album The Great Wave, released in May 2015.

 Preceding the release of the album was single Dance Again.